 Are you a microfinance organization?

 No, Village Enterprise is not a microfinance organization.
 We equip people living in extreme poverty with the resources to create sustainable businesses.
-Our model includes providing grants (rather than loans) and business training, as well as the formation of community-led savings groups.
+Our model includes providing grants (rather than loans) and business, financial literacy and resources sustainability training, mentoring, and the formation of community-led savings groups.

 Is Village Enterprise a graduation program?

 Yes.
 Village Enterprise’s graduation program consists of a set of sequenced interventions recognized by CGAP (the Consultative Group to Assist the Poor) as “key components to put very poor people on a sustainable pathway out of extreme poverty.”
 According to Nicholas Kristof of the New York Times, “the graduation program gives very poor families a significant boost that continues after the program ends.”
 Common elements of graduation programs include business training and ongoing business mentoring, start-up grants or asset transfers, and a business savings program.
 Other entities that follow a graduation model also provide limited consumption support, though Village Enterprise does not.
 Additionally, Village Enterprise’s program is one year rather than two, and we form businesses of three business owners each.
-Our current randomized controlled trial will determine and differentiate the impact of each of these separate components of the graduation model.
+Results of our randomized controlled trial showed that Village Enterprise is one of the most cost-effective Graduation programs.

 How do you calculate your cost per business?